 The business uses performance indicators that are directly related to reducing health and safety risks.
+For example, indicators linked to how well risk controls for risks such as driver fatigue are working.

 The business includes contractor and supplier health and safety performance in its own performance measures.